railwayapp/docs/src/docs/guides/public-networking.md

 - <a href="https://developers.cloudflare.com/dns/zone-setups/partial-setup" target="_blank">Cloudflare CNAME</a> - Simply set up a CNAME record for your root domain in Cloudflare, and they take care of the rest under the hood.
 Refer to <a href="https://support.cloudflare.com/hc/en-us/articles/205893698-Configure-Cloudflare-and-Heroku-over-HTTPS" target="_blank">this guide</a> for more detailed instructions.
 - <a href="https://support.dnsimple.com/articles/domain-apex-heroku/" target="_blank">DNSimple ALIAS</a> - Set up an dynamic ALIAS in DNSimple for your root domain.
 - <a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9646/2237/how-to-create-a-cname-record-for-your-domain/" target="_blank">Namecheap CNAME</a> - Set up an CNAME in Namecheap for your root domain.
+- <a href="https://bunny.net/blog/how-aname-dns-records-affect-cdn-routing/" target="_blank">bunny.net</a> - Set up a ANAME in bunny.net for your root domain.

 In contrast there are many nameservers that don't support CNAME flattening or dynamic ALIAS records -